germs-lab/SOPs/DNA_SOPs/Quant-iT_dsDNA_Assay.md

 * This step could only be done after your DNA samples are ready as the fluorescence will drop as time passes by.
 It would be better you could add DNA in right after the working solution is loaded into wells.

-3. Pour the working solution into a new reservoir [what is this?  a new container?, why?  or for the multihannel].
-Use multiple channel pipettes to load 200  l to targeted wells. [typo????]
+3. Pour the working solution into a new reservoir [what is this?  a new container?, why?  or for the multihannel; it is just a container to be easier to transfer sample by multichannel].
+Use multiple channel pipettes to load 200  ul to targeted wells.

 4. Add 10µl of each of the Quant-iT dsDNA HS standards to separate wells and mix well.
 5. Add _5µl_ of each DNA samples to separate wells and mix well.